 The hip tightness that plagues all of the human movement goes well beyond the flexors.
 The rotators deserve just as much credit for impeding butt-to-ground closeness in squats and lunges.

 Of all the muscles listed below, only the glute med, glute min, and TFL (tensor fascia late) function as internal rotators.
 The glutes extend while the TFL (tight side of thigh IT band, anyone?) flexes the hip.
-Things that flex are used much more than things that extend.
-More use means more tension.
+Things that flex are used much more than things that extent.
+More use meansmore tension.
 Many of the external rotators are also flexors, which is why external rotation is typically much easier than internal rotation.

-Since our bodies tend to live in flexion, trying internal rotation with flexed hips is the most forgiving place to start.
+Since our bodies tend to live inflection, trying internal rotation with flexed hips is the most forgiving place to start.
 Lying on your back with your feet up on a wall lets gravity work with you.
 Make sure the knee moves, not just the foot.

 Single leg internal rotation on wall:

 You should feel the oblique of the lead leg light up as you force rotation.
 You can’t ask the hips to hold you up and be mobile enough to rotate.

 If you don’t feel your core engage when practicing hip rotations, you’ll be fighting a losing battle.